 Almost a decade ago, author Craig Davidson found himself broke and desperate, his writing career stagnant.
-One morning in 2008, he happened upon a flyer in his mailbox stating “Bus Drivers Wanted,” and took a chance, becoming a school bus driver for special-needs children.
+One morning in 2008, he happened on a flyer in his mailbox stating “Bus Drivers Wanted,” and took a chance, becoming a school bus driver for special-needs children.

 The Canadian author, whose 2006 collection of short stories was adapted into the feature film, “Rust and Bone,” eventually turned his experience behind the wheel into the memoir, “Precious Cargo: My Year Driving the Kids on School Bus 3077.”

 Davidson will share stories from his time with these kids and how his relationship with them helped shape his life moving forward at this year’s TSD Conference in Frisco, Texas, in a keynote address the morning of March 20.
 Recently, Davidson sat down with School Transportation News for a conversation about the transporting his “precious cargo.”

 School Transportation News: Why did you decide to become a bus driver?
 What preconceived notions did you have of the profession?
 Did you reconsider your previous assumptions of bus drivers?